 Visit the Compliance pages for more information.

-Applicants must provide proof that they have earned at least a bachelor's degree (a master’s, DPT or other advanced degree is highly preferred) from an accredited U.S. college or university, or an equivalent degree from a non-U.S. university or college.
+Applicants must provide proof that they have earned a master’s, DPT (or other advanced degree is highly preferred) from an accredited U.S. college or university, or an equivalent degree from a non-U.S. university or college.
 A degree in physical therapy is not required.
 Applicants from all health- or rehabilitation-related backgrounds (e.g., kinesiology, occupational therapy, exercise science, biomedical or rehabilitation engineering, etc.) are welcomed.

 Submit standardized test scores from the Graduate Record Examination (GRE).
 International applicants must also submit a Test of English as a Foreign Language (TOEFL) score.